-- The start of the Skyline-to-the-Sea Trail, a 31-mile backpacking trail, that continues through Big Basin Redwoods State Park to Waddell Beach.
-Backpacking reservations required.
+- The start of the Skyline-to-the-Sea Trail, a 32-mile backpacking trail, that continues through Big Basin Redwoods State Park to Waddell Beach.
+Backpacking reservations required;

 - Volunteer opportunities.
-For restoration projects, please contact our Land Stewardship Associate, Ian Rowbotham, at firstname.lastname@example.org or (650) 949-1453 x208.
-You can also volunteer with the Amah Mutsun Land Trust in the native garden or with get involved with Friends of Santa Cruz State Parks.
+Throughout the year, Sempervirens Fund holds a variety of volunteer events, including invasive species removal, trail clean ups, and more!
+Check out our Volunteer Page for more information.
+You can also volunteer with the Amah Mutsun Land Trust in the native garden or with get involved with Friends of Santa Cruz State Parks

-Since Sempervirens Fund established it 50 years ago, Castle Rock State Park has been Silicon Valley’s gateway to the Santa Cruz Mountains.
+Since Sempervirens Fund established it 50 years ago, Castle Rock State Park has been Silicon Valley’s closest state park, helping thousands of people–visitors and local residents–experience the wonders of nature.
+Now, the Kirkwood Entrance stands as a portal, welcoming visitors to the majesty of the Santa Cruz Mountains.

 In 1959, Russell Varian obtained an option to buy the land surrounding Castle Rock for the purposes of creating a new state park.
 Sadly, he died before he could complete the purchase.
-Yet, Russell’s wife Dorothy was persistent and committed.
+Yet, Russell’s wife, Dorothy, was persistent and committed.
 She and Sempervirens Fund created Castle Rock State Park in 1968.
 Together, they launched the legacy you and other Sempervirens Fund donors carry on to this day.
-Today, Castle Rock spans 5,242 acres and continues to attract rock climbers, hikers and day trippers.
-This tremendous public resource would not have been possible without forward-looking thinkers like you and the Varians.
+Today, Castle Rock spans 5,242 acres and continues to attract rock climbers, hikers, and day trippers.
+This tremendous public resource would not have been possible without forward-looking thinkers like the Varians and you.